Skip to content

 Former Co-Director

 Rohan Khazanchi grew up in Omaha, NE and spent his undergraduate years studying neurobiology and music at Washington University in St. Louis.
-He is currently an M.D./M.P.H. student at the University of Nebraska Medical Center and University of Minnesota School of Public Health.
+Rohan recently graduated with his M.D./M.P.H. from the University of Nebraska Medical Center and University of Minnesota School of Public Health.
+He is currently a Resident Physician in the Harvard Internal Medicine & Pediatrics combined residency program.
 His research and advocacy work have focused heavily on addressing structural racism and advancing health equity, including projects on neighborhood deprivation & HIV disparities, social & structural vulnerability during the COVID-19 pandemic, parental incarceration & child/adolescent access to care, and structural competency in medical education.
 Beyond his academic interests, Rohan is an avid musician, an ice cream connoisseur, and loves exploring new restaurants and hiking trails with his family and friends.

 Sudarshan “Sud” Krishnamurthy